tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/实时语音通话/实时语音通话(iOS)_intl_en.md

 The IM SDK supports offline push, but you need to complete the corresponding settings to meet its availability standard.

 1. Apply for an Apple push certificate.
 For detailed directions, please see [Obtaining Apple Push Notification Service Certificates](https://intl.cloud.tencent.com/document/product/1047/34346).
 2. Configure offline push on the backend and on the client.
+For detailed directions, please see [Offline Push (iOS)](https://intl.cloud.tencent.com/document/product/1047/34347).
 3. Set `param.busiId` in the `login` function to the corresponding certificate ID.

 <span id="api"> </span>